signalfx/gdi-specification/docs/configuration.md

 ## Making backwards incompatible changes

-Whenever a configuration variable changes its name a stable GDI project MUST support both old and new names for at least one release.
-GDI projects that are not yet stable SHOULD follow this rule, but they are not required to.
+Whenever a configuration variable changes its name a stable GDI project (version >= 1.0) MUST support both old and new names for at least one release.
+The old configuration variable MUST NOT be removed in a minor release.
+GDI projects that are not yet stable (version < 1.0) SHOULD follow this rule, but they are not required to.

 When it is detected that a user uses the old configuration variable a warning SHOULD be logged: the warning SHOULD state that the old variable is deprecated,